JetBrains/YouTrackSharp/.github/CONTRIBUTING.md

 #### **Did you write a patch that fixes a bug?**

 * Open a new GitHub pull request with the patch.
-Note that pull requests should target our `master` branch.
+Note that pull requests should target our current default branch.

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.